Frequently Asked Questions

 - Dry Weight basis: The concentration is adjusted to remove the moisture from the sample.

-- Percent: Part per hundred
+- Percent: parts per hundred

 - PPM: parts per million